-We expect that the net proceeds of this offering, after deducting underwriting discounts and commissions and estimated offering expenses, will be approximately \$ million, or approximately \$ million if the underwriters exercise their over-allotment option in full.
+We expect that the net proceeds of this offering, after deducting underwriting discounts and commissions and estimated offering expenses, will be approximately \$46.7 million, or approximately \$53.7 million if the underwriters exercise their over-allotment option in full.

-We intend to use the net proceeds from the sale of the shares of common stock under this prospectus supplement for general corporate purposes, which may include clinical and manufacturing activities for MarzAA and DalcA, research and development activities, capital expenditures, selling, general and administrative costs, facilities expansion, and to meet working capital needs.
+We intend to use the net proceeds from the sale of the shares of common stock under this prospectus supplement for general corporate purposes including research, development and manufacturing activities in our hemophilia and complement programs, specifically MarzAA (FVIIa), CB 4332 (enhanced complement Factor I) and others, capital expenditures, selling, general and administrative costs, facilities expansion, and to meet working capital needs.
 We expect from time to time to evaluate the acquisition of businesses, products and technologies for which a portion of the net proceeds may be used, although we currently are not planning or negotiating any such transactions.

 As of the date of this prospectus supplement, we cannot specify with certainty all of the particular uses of the proceeds from this offering.
 The amounts and timing of our actual expenditures will depend on numerous factors, including the progress of our clinical trials and other development efforts and other factors described under "Risk factors" in this prospectus supplement and the documents incorporated by reference herein.
-As a result, our management will have broad discretion over the uses of the net proceeds, if any, we receive in connection with securities offered pursuant to this prospectus supplement and investors will be relying on the judgment of our management regarding the application of the proceeds.
+As a result, our management will have broad discretion over the uses of the net proceeds, if any, we receive in connection with securities offered pursuant to this prospectus supplement.
+Investors will be relying on the judgment of our management regarding the application of the proceeds, and will not have the opportunity to evaluate the economic, financial or other information on which we base our decisions on how to use the proceeds from this offering.
 Pending these uses, we intend to invest the net proceeds in short-term, interest-bearing obligations, investment-grade instruments, certificates of deposit or guaranteed obligations of the U.S. government.